 DeFi Applications and Protocols

-DeFi is a major threat for Bitcoin as it can execute transactions that are too complex for Bitcoin.
+DeFi is a major threat to Bitcoin as it can execute transactions that are too complex for Bitcoin.
 Thus, many Bitcoin proponents have proposed to develop Bitcoin DeFi.
 For example, DG Labs and Suredbits are developing DeFi technology for Bitcoin named Discreet Log Contracts.
 With this technology, it is hoped that Bitcoin can execute more complex financial transactions.

 Meanwhile, Ethereum 2.0 will be released in several phases, the first of which already took place.
 Obviously, not all issues will be resolved.
 But it is at least expected to address Ethereum's scalability issues through a concept called sharding.
 This involves splitting the network into multiple chains known as shards to reduce congestion and increase transaction speed.